projectcinderella/projectcinderella.github.io/index.md

 <strong>Happy Birthday Your Highness!</strong>

-Am sure you have no regrets joining the Labour Movement and having great team members like us :p Great that we can be part of this celebration aka "your life"!
+Am sure you have no regrets joining the Labour Movement and having great team members like us :p
+<br>Great that we can be part of this celebration aka "your life"!
-Hope that your birthday is full of fun and doing things that you like.
+<br>Hope that your birthday is full of fun and doing things that you like.

 <strong>From your trusted Finance team</strong>